-MARTIN O'Neill returns to Villa Park this afternoon for the first time since controversially quitting as Aston Villa boss last August, and the Sunderland manager readily admits his four years at
+MARTIN O'Neill returns to Villa Park this afternoon for the first time since controversially quitting as Aston Villa boss last August, and the Sunderland manager readily admits his four years at the club “turned sour”.

 O'Neill enjoyed considerable success with Villa, finishing in sixth position for three seasons in a row and leading the club to the Carling Cup final, which they lost to Manchester United.

 However, his reign ended abruptly as he stepped down less than a week before the start of the season amid mounting rumours of a breakdown in his relationship with Villa's American owner, Randy Lerner.

 Lerner later released a statement claiming he and O'Neill “no longer shared a common view as to how to move forward”, but the Sunderland boss has subsequently denied suggestions he was unhappy with a lack of support in the transfer market.

 He made a point of not elaborating yesterday, no doubt keen to dampen down the simmering tensions that are expected to see him receive a rough ride from the Villa supporters this afternoon.

 But he was willing to concede he had not left the West Midlands on the best of terms and admit to feeling a degree of unhappiness at the way his time at Villa Park came to an end.

 “I had the privilege of managing one of the great clubs of English football,” said O'Neill.
 “They are one of only four English teams to win the European Cup and have a great tradition and history behind them.

 “I was there for four years, and I have to admit that in the fourth year, things turned a little bit sour unfortunately.
 Ironically, that was also our best year because we finished in the top six, got to the final of the League Cup and semi-final of the FA Cup, and were only six points off qualifying for the Champions League.